Long-term spin-down and low luminosity regime in the Be/X-ray binary pulsar GX 304-1: Analysis and results

-The long-term spin history of GX 304-1 is shown in Fig. {\ref{f1}} which covers nearly four decades (February 1977 until June 2018).
+We use all the spin period measurements reported in the literature, those measured by the \textit{FERMI}/GBM observations and the spin periods estimated in this work from \textit{NuStar} and \textit{XMM-Newton} observations to construct the long-term spin history of GX 304-1, which is shown in Figure {\ref{f1}}.
+The spin evolution of this pulsar spans nearly five decades (February 1977 until July 2023).
 272 s pulsations from the source were detected by \citet{mcclintock1977discovery} using \textit{SAS-3} observations, which were also detected by \citet{huckle1977discovery} using \textit{Ariel V} observations.
 Thereafter, the source became quiescent for almost three decades when it was detected using \textit{INTEGRAL} observations \citep{manousakis2008integral}.
-Pulsations having a periodicity of about 275.5 s was detected by \textit{FERMI}/GBM during the onset of this outburst which suggests that the pulsar spun down by about 3.3 s during the long dormant period.
+Pulsations having a periodicity of about 275.5 s was detected by \textit{FERMI}/GBM during the onset of an outburst in 2010 April which suggests that the pulsar spun down by about 3.3 s during the long dormant period.
 The estimated spin-down rate during this quiescent period is $\sim -4.3 \times 10^{-14}$\,Hz\,s$^{-1}$ which is similar to those detected in other BeXRB pulsars during long ($\sim$yr) dormant periods \citep{malacaria2020ups,chandra2023astrosat}.
-During the active period since 2008, the pulsar underwent a series of regular outbursts until 2013 before the outburst decayed.
+During the active period since 2010, the pulsar underwent a series of regular outbursts until 2013 before the outburst decayed.
 The pulsar exhibited spin-up during outbursts at a rate of $\sim 1 \times 10^{-12}$\,Hz\,s$^{-1}$ \citep{sugizaki2017correlation,malacaria2020ups} and spin-down between outbursts at a rate of $\sim -5 \times 10^{-14}$\,Hz\,s$^{-1}$ \cite{malacaria2020ups}.
 The long-term spin-up rate during this active episode of the pulsar was estimated to be $\sim 1.3 \times 10^{-13}$\,Hz\,s$^{-1}$ \citep{malacaria2020ups}.